 Lesson No. 5: Pay Attention to Details

 If you ask chef Thomas Keller, the proprietor behind French Laundry and Per Se, what the difference is between a good and great meal, he’ll tell you: It’s something he terms finesse – or attention to detail.
 Why does that matter?
 Because everyone is doing the big things – let’s say in this case it’s serving fresh food, seasoning it, making it taste good.
-It’s the little things that are going to define the top brands and make them stand out such as: creating a beautifully artistic dish, combining flavors others don’t, building a dining experience where every need is taken care of at the right moment, and at the right time.
+It’s the little things that are going to define the top brands and make them stand out, such as: creating a beautifully artistic dish, combining flavors others don’t, building a dining experience where every need is taken care of at the right moment, and at the right time.
 That takes rigor to set up.
 If you think about marketing, it’s the same thing.
 It’s the reason why Target encourages audiences to subscribe to its YouTube channel at the end of every video, as that’s a best practice.
 It’s the reason why Apple only uses one font (SF Pro) and a limited color palette that always reflects the rigor around how the company projects the brand.

 In the same vein, paying attention to the needs of customers (such as what we suggested above) also fits here.
 Maybe that’s you as an owner making a commitment to meet every customer.
 Maybe it’s a small gift you send customers on their birthdays.
 Whatever the case, those little things will help you stand out.